PaNOSC-ViNYL/McStasScript/README.md

     plot = ms.make_sub_plot(data)

 ## Widgets in Jupyter Notebooks
 When using McStasScript in a jupyter notebook, it is possible to plot the data with a widget system instead.

-    ms.interface(data)
+To do so, import the jupyter notebook widget interface and use show.

+    import mcstasscript.jb_interface as ms_widget
+    ms_widget.show(data)

-There is also a widget solution for performing the simulation which works as an alternative to *run_full_instrument*, this method is also called *interface* and is available directly on the instrument.
+There is also a widget solution for performing the simulation which works as an alternative to *backengine*, this method is also included in the jb_interface show command, just provide an instrument object instead of data.
 This interface includes setting parameters, simulation options and plotting of the resulting data.

-    my_instrument.interface()

-The data from the latest run performed in the simulation widget can be retrieved with *get_interface_data*.
+    ms_widget.show(instr)

+If one wants to have access to the data generated in the widget, the widget needs to be created as an object with SimInterface.
+The resulting object will have a *show_interface* method to display the interface, and a *get_data* method to retrieve the latest generated dataset.

+    sim_widget = ms_widget.SimInterface(instr)
+    sim_widget.show_interface()
-    data = my_instrument.get_interface_data()
+    data = sim_widget.get_data()

 ## Use in existing project
 If one wish to work on existing projects using McStasScript, there is a reader included that will read a McStas Instrument file and write the corresponding McStasScript python instrument to disk.
 Here is an example where the PSI_DMC.instr example is converted: